Crossing the higher land on skis

 DAY 4 ARASLUOKTA – DUOTTAR (B,L,D)

 We continue east climbing up the gentle slope toward the highest point of the tour.
 This wide-open landscape offers great opportunities for panoramic views, but we are also unprotected if hard weather approaches.
-However Duottar cabin, almost 900 meter above sea level will give us the perfect protection.
+However, Duottar cabin, almost 900 meters above sea level will give us the perfect protection.